New Jersey Municipal Court Lawyer

-Experienced New Jersey Attorney Represents Clients Charged with Criminal Offenses and Serious Traffic Offenses in Camden County, Gloucester County & Atlantic County, NJ
+Experienced Criminal Attorney Represents Clients Charged with Criminal Offenses and Traffic Violations in Camden County, Gloucester County, Atlantic County, and Throughout NJ

 Many people do not take their charges in municipal court in New Jersey seriously, but these charges are very serious and carry severe penalties.
 They can result in criminal convictions which will affect you for your entire life.
 For young offenders, a criminal conviction in municipal court can limit your ability to borrow money for college, may affect your credit, and might even stifle your career by preventing you from obtaining many jobs.

 Many lawyers are sending letters to obtain you as a client, but they do not always have your best interests in mind.
 You can count on me to defend you against your NJ municipal court charges because I have over thirty (30) years experience and have practiced in municipal courts throughout the state of New Jersey, as far north as Sussex County and Essex County and also in Mercer County, Middlesex County, and in all the courts in towns throughout the State of New Jersey.